binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 It is also kind of obvious as to which IP address the attack is coming from if the decoy hosts are not actually up.

-Useing too many decoys will slow your scan down and possibly make the results less accurate.
+Using too many decoys will slow your scan down and possibly make the results less accurate.
 Some ISPs may filter out your spoofed packets.

 {linenos=off, lang=bash}
     # Make sure your decoys are up unless you want to DOS your target.